Meredith Applegate, Program Adviser, Sri Lanka and Bangladesh

-Meredith Applegate serves as the International Foundation for Electoral Systems’ (IFES) program adviser in Ukraine.
-She brings over 10 years of experience developing, managing and implementing IFES’ programs in headquarters and the field.
+Meredith Applegate serves as the International Foundation for Electoral Systems’ (IFES) program adviser for Sri Lanka and Bangladesh.
+She brings over 10 years of experience developing, managing and implementing democracy and elections programs in headquarters and the field.
 She is particularly focused on gender equality, civil society advocacy and development, voter and civic education, and disability rights.
-Applegate is an experienced trainer and an accredited Building Resources in Democracy, Governance and Elections (BRIDGE) trainer, with experience creating curricula and facilitating workshops for governments, election commissions and disability and women’s rights organizations, as well as designing and implementing leadership programs.
+Applegate is an experienced trainer and an accredited Building Resources in Democracy, Governance and Elections (BRIDGE) facilitator, with experience creating curricula and facilitating workshops for governments, election commissions and disability and women’s rights organizations, as well as designing and implementing leadership programs.

-Applegate provides program oversight, advice and support to all IFES Ukraine activities, with an emphasis on gender mainstreaming and social inclusion.
+Applegate provides program oversight, advice and support to IFES’ Sri Lanka and Bangladesh programs.
+Previously, Applegate served as the program adviser for IFES’ programs based out of Ukraine, with an emphasis on COVID-19 response, gender equality and social inclusion.
 For IFES Myanmar, which grew with her support into the largest election support initiative in the country, Applegate helped establish IFES’ program, forming relationships with the election management body, government officials and civil society.
-Ahead of Myanmar’s 2015 elections, Applegate implemented programs ranging from women’s leadership trainings to voter education.
-She was critical in establishing a network of over 3,000 women leaders across the country and oversaw a voter education effort that reached approximately 30 million voters.

 Applegate holds a master’s degree in gender, development and globalization from the London School of Economics and a bachelor’s degree in international relations and English from Northwestern University.